Accumulator-Aware Post-Training Quantization for Large Language Models: AXE: A General Framework for Accumulator-Aware PTQ

+which acts on the (possibly error-corrected) weights, as shown in Algorithms \ref{alg:a2gpfq} and \ref{alg:a2OPTQ}. \notes{At each time step $i$, AXE provides accumulator-awareness by first projecting its argument onto the \( \ell_1 \) ball of radius \( \lambda^* \) via \( \Pi_{\lambda^*} \), then greedily clipping the result to the range \( [ a_{i-1}, b_{i-1} ] \) via \( \Psi_{a_{i-1}, b_{i-1}} \), and finally quantizing it to the alphabet \( \mathcal{A} \), as presented in Section \ref{sec:method-details}.} \notes{Here, \( \Pi \) is} a per-channel, or per-tile, penalty that discourages the underlying algorithm from opportunistically selecting quantized weights with high magnitudes\notes{, and \( \Psi \) is }a strict per-element constraint that greedily limits the range of each selected quantized weight while error is iteratively corrected.
+The resulting set of quantized weights is then guaranteed to avoid overflow when accumulating its inner product with any $\bm{\Tilde{X}} \in \mathcal{A}^{K \times D}_{N}$ into $P$-bit signed registers.

-To approximately solve this accumulator-constrained reconstruction problem, we introduce AXE, a practical low-overhead framework of general accumulator-aware extensions that endow guaranteed overflow avoidance to layer-wise quantization algorithms that greedily assign bits element-by-element, \textit{e.g.}, GPFQ~\cite{lybrand2021greedy} and OPTQ~\cite{frantar2022optq}.
-AXE is built on two accumulator-aware constraints: (1) a soft global constraint that discourages the underlying algorithm from opportunistically selecting quantized weights with high magnitudes; and (2) a strict local constraint that greedily limits the range of each selected quantized weight while error is iteratively corrected.
-In its standard form, AXE applies these constraints per-channel (or per-neuron) so that each dot product in the network is guaranteed to independently avoid overflow.
-Furthermore, without violating our constraints, we generalize our framework to also support multi-stage accumulation in the form of tiled dot products by applying our constraints in finer granularities.
-We first theoretically justify our solution using GPFQ, then provide accumulator-aware variants of both GPFQ and OPTQ.
+In its coarsest form, AXE applies these constraints per-channel so that each dot product in the network is guaranteed to independently avoid overflow.
+Furthermore, without violating our constraints, we design AXE to support multi-stage accumulation in the form of tiled dot products by applying our constraints in finer granularities.
+Without loss of generality, we theoretically justify our solution using GPFQ, then provide accumulator-aware variants of GPFQ and OPTQ in Algorithms~\ref{alg:a2gpfq} and~\ref{alg:a2OPTQ}, respectively. \notes{We highlight that, to ensure \( \Vert \bm{\tilde{x}} \Vert_\infty \) is bounded, our accumulator-aware variants of GPFQ and OPTQ \textit{require} quantizing activations.}